Advanced search

 Particular caution should be exercised in prescribing phenoxymethylpenicillin to patients with an allergic diathesis or with bronchial asthma.

-Oral Penicillins are not indicated in patients with severe illness or with a gastrointestinal disease that causes persistent nausea, vomiting, gastric dilation, cardiospasm, intestinal hyper motility or diarrhoea, because absorption may be reduced.
+Oral therapy should not be relied upon in patients with severe illness or with a gastrointestinal disease that causes persistent nausea, vomiting, gastric dilation, achalasia/ cardiospasm, intestinal hyper motility or diarrhoea, because absorption may be reduced.
 Occasionally, patients do not absorb therapeutic amounts of orally administered penicillin.

 Streptococcal infections should be treated for a minimum of 10 days and post therapy cultures should be performed to confirm the eradication of the organisms.